Major code BJ6906

-The news and information track replaces four previous sequences (news/editing, online, magazine and broadcast news), reflecting the changes in the fundamental nature of journalism with the advent of mobile technology and the advent of the World Wide Web.
+The news and information track replaces four previous sequences (news/editing, online, magazine and broadcast news), reflecting the changes in the fundamental nature of journalism with the advent of the World Wide Web.
 Today’s media professionals create news and information in a variety of platforms, such as print, video, audio and digital.
-This semesters-based program responds to the new media landscape by giving students flexibility to take courses across what were previously narrow industry niches.
+This semester program responds to this new media landscape by giving student flexibility to take courses across what were previously narrow industry niches.
 The program includes courses in professional journalistic skills and conceptual issues in journalism along with a solid foundation in liberal arts.

 Change of Program Policy

 Students seeking to change their major to journalism follow the same requirements as external transfer applicants.

 The requirements for transfer apply to all transfers from other departments at Ohio University as well as from other colleges and universities.

 - Transfer applicants must have a minimum GPA of 3.0 overall or a 3.0 in the last two semesters (three quarters) to be considered for admission.
 Please note that a 3.0 qualifies a student only for consideration and does not guarantee admission.

 - Transfer applicants must have completed a minimum of 30 semester hours (45 quarter hours) by the time of application.